Start a Coffee Shop in 30 Easy Steps

 Before moving forward with your coffee shop business plan, you should determine whether or not being a coffee shop owner is the right fit for you and your long term life plans.
 There are many reasons why a coffee shop can fail, and this element is certainly one of them: not preparing yourself (mentally, emotionally, financially) for the ownership of a coffee business.

 Simply ask yourself: Is opening a coffee shop the right thing for me right now?
-If so, how can I start preparing myself?
+If so, how can I start preparing myself today?

 2. Get Your Personal Finances in Order